 Except for major roads and route numbers, Japan doesn’t have street names.
 No wonder, with the way things are laid out, with millions of tiny streets, it’d be impossible to think up names for all of them.
 So how do you find where you’re going?
 Japanese addresses are written in reverse of addresses in Western countries, starting with the postcode, and followed by prefecture (ken/gun), “city” (shi/ku), suburb, and then numbers indicating the section, block, building number and then extras such as floor, apartment or room number.
 Out in the far countryside, half of that may be missing and all there is after the suburb is a property number.

-This means in big cities like Tokyo and Osaka, if you catch a taxi, you may very well find the driver unable to find where they are going, though newer taxies have satnav, many older taxies do not.
-This is a good time to pull out your smartphone and helping the driver by showing them where you want to go can be a good idea.
+This means in big cities like Tokyo and Osaka, in the past if you caught a taxi, the driver might have to drive around for a long time reading the location signs on poles before he found the correct destination.
+Thankfully now they all have satnav!
+Even so, pulling out your smartphone and helping the driver by showing them where you want to go can be a good idea.
 Did I suggest getting a SIM card for your iPhone or smart phone at the airport on arrival?
 You really do want to be able to use Google Maps or similar while you’re here.